rd-alliance-ddri/research-data-switchboard/README.md

 V2 Package
 ===

-V2 Package is designed to create Neo4J Grant database.
+V2 Package is designed to create Neo4J Grants database.
 This package will require two Neo4J instances.
-The first instance will be used to load row data and the second one will be used to create a clean graph and add connections between the data sources
+The first instance will be used to load data, as it is, and the second one will be used to create a clean graph and add connections between the data sources

 Package Structure:
 ---